YottaDB/YDBDoc/ProgGuide/isv.rst

 .. parsed-literal::
    "READ|<socket_handle>|<address>"

-If $ZKEY contains one or more "READ|<socket_handle>|<address>" entries, it means there are ready to READ sockets that were selected by WRITE /WAIT or were partially read and there is data left in their buffer.
+If $ZKEY contains one or more "READ|<socket_handle>|<address>" entries, it means there are ready to READ sockets that were selected by WRITE/WAIT or were partially read and there is data left in their buffer.
 Each entry is delimited by a ";".

 If $ZKEY contains one or more "LISTENING|<listening_socket_handle>|{<portnumber|/path/to/LOCAL_socket>}" entries, it means that there are pending connections and a USE s:socket=listening_socket_handle will accept a pending connection and remove the LISTENING|<listening_socket_handle> entry from $ZKEY.

-$ZKEY is empty if no sockets have data in the buffer and there are no unaccepted incoming sockets from previous WRITE /WAITs.
+$ZKEY is empty if no sockets have data in the buffer and there are no unaccepted incoming sockets from previous WRITE/WAITs.

-For Sequential File Device:
+For a Sequential File Device:

 $ZKEY contains the current position in the file based on the last READ.
 This is in bytes for STREAM and VARIABLE formats, and in a record,byte pair for FIXED format.
 For FIXED format, SEEKs and normal READs always produce a zero byte position; a non-zero byte position in $ZKEY for FIXED format operation indicates a partially read record, caused by a READ # or READ \*.
 In FIXED mode, the information returned for $ZKEY is a function of record size, and, if a USE command changes record size by specifying the WIDTH deviceparameter while the file is open, $ZKEY offsets change accordingly; if record size changes, previously saved values of $ZKEY are likely inappropriate for use with SEEK.